Cottony leak on cucumber. Photo: Rebecca A. Melanson, MSU Extension, Bugwood.org.

 Plants in the landscape and garden can seem to go from thriving to struggling overnight.
 What is causing your plants to wilt, turn yellow, turn brown, or grow spots?
 Plant disease experts with the MSU Extension Service can help you determine what is happening and how to manage it.
-Get science-based information about bacterial blights, mold, and fungi from the local Extension agent or a campus-based specialist today!
+Get science-based information about bacterial blights, mold, and fungi direct from our website or from your local Extension agent or specialist!

 CRYSTAL SPRINGS, Miss. -- When impatiens planted as part of a Mississippi State University variety trial died within two weeks, researchers acted quickly and described a pathogen never before seen in this flower.